isomerpages/isomerpages-boa/_register/application-forms.md

 **F) Application for Practising Certificate**

 Where a registered architect desires to engage in the practice of architecture in Singapore after 31 December of any year, he or she must, not later than 1 December of that year and in such form and manner as may be prescribed, apply for a practising certificate authorising him or her to engage in the practice of architecture in the succeeding year.
-With effect from 2024, the applications for practicing certificates are to be submitted via the online [online application form](https://form.gov.sg/6510e630020dec0012179353) and architects will no longer receive a physical application form.
+With effect from 2024, the applications for practicing certificates are to be submitted via the [online application form](https://form.gov.sg/6510e630020dec0012179353) and architects will no longer receive a physical application form.

 Payment for the application can be made via **PayNow** or **bank transfer**.
-You may refer to the instructions on BOA’s [website]( https://www.boa.gov.sg/files/Instructions_PayNow_Internet_Banking.pdf).
-You will be required to upload the proof of payment for the online application form.
+You may refer to BOA’s [website]( https://www.boa.gov.sg/files/Instructions_PayNow_Internet_Banking.pdf) for the payment instructions.
+Please note that applicants are required to upload the proof of payment to the online application form.

 _**Additional fee for late application**_